 The farm has a Gold Award for Green Tourism and uses eco-friendly technology with its own wind turbine and solar panels which supply the electricity to the farmhouse and cottages.

-East Cottage sits alongside two other cottages in one long traditional Northumbrian sandstone building.
-Each cottage has its own front door and there is a shared paved patio area to the front of the property.
+East Cottage directly adjoins two other cottages in one long traditional Northumbrian sandstone building.
+Each cottage has its own front door and there is a shared courtyard to the front of the property.
 Each cottage works well individually but can be taken together to accommodate larger groups.

 The cottage sits in the hamlet of Gunnerton on a small 37 acre working farm in an area with a strong philosophy on good locally produced food.
 Here guests can help themselves to fruit and veg from the garden when in season, or purchase homemade jams, chutneys and rare breed Dexter beef from the farm.